 Bridges – Most commonly made of stone or wood.
 There are also ones called dobashi which are made from logs with moss covered earth on top.
 Bridges symbolise transition, whether it’s from world to another or from one stage of life to another.
 They usually connect small islands to each other, but can also be arched over a pond or even a rock garden, depending on your intent.

 Flowers – In contrast to the European style of gardening where plants are chosen for their colour and blossoms, here it’s all about atmosphere.
 You will never see a flowerbed in a zen garden.
 You can spot single or small groups of blossoms that are put there for the sole purpose to create a picturesque scene or to obscure an undesirable view.
 Moss is also widely used to provide an air of great age.
 Of course you can use whatever plants would help you relax most, but remember the seven principles of Zen from above.

 Trees – The position of trees is very carefully chosen and the species themselves are selected by their autumn colours.
 Trees in japanese gardens are called niwaki.
 Their growth is never left to chance, instead being shaped and pruned by the gardener.
 This can be done for a variety of reason.
 Whether it is to prevent a branch from obscuring an element from the landscape, to provide shade in a desired spot, to make them appear ancient or to cast an interesting reflection in a body of water.

 You now know everything you need to create your own serene retreat from the noisy modern world.
 The best thing is that a zen garden is not defined by space.
 You can literally create one in a jar.
 It’s all about how you use the space that you have.
-We leave you with two Pinterest collections of Miniature Zen Gardens and Full Sized Zen Gardens to give you inspiration.
-Just please, please, don’t use those awful glass pebbles and/or the tacky unnaturally coloured sand.
+We leave you with two Pinterest collections of Miniature Zen Gardens and Full Sized Zen Gardens to give you inspiration as well as some other beautiful gardens.
+Just please, please, don’t use the cheesy glass pebbles and/or the tacky unnaturally coloured sand.